shrishobana-thiyagarajan/shrishobana-thiyagarajan/README.md

 <img src="https://c8.alamy.com/comp/2R4NW5C/3d-cartoon-woman-sitting-on-cloud-and-using-laptop-illustration-isolated-on-white-background-2R4NW5C.jpg" alt="azure" width="200" height="200"/>
 <h1 align="center">
   Hi 👋, I'm Shrishobana</h1>
 <h3 align="center">I am extremely passionate about cloud computing and architecture.
 I have a strong desire to design scalable, secure, and efficient cloud solutions.
-I enjoy working with cutting-edge technologies and leveraging the power of the cloud to drive innovation and solve complex business challenges.
+I enjoy to work with cutting-edge technologies and leveraging the power of the cloud to drive innovation and solve complex business challenges.
 </h3>
 ## Learning Goals
 my primary learning goals are:

-- 🌱 I’m currently learning **Azure, Java, python**
+- 🌱 I’m currently learning **Microsoft Azure cloud computing**
 - - Master the fundamental concepts and principles of cloud computing, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
 - Gain expertise in leading cloud platforms such as Microsoft Azure & Amazon Web Services (AWS).
 - Understand different cloud deployment models, such as public, private, and hybrid clouds, and their use cases.